-Probably one of the things people have the most trouble with when installing multiple subs or dual voice coil subs is when it comes to wiring them to the amp.
-This post will explain what series and parallel wiring is, a little bit on Ohm’s law, the difference between single and dual voice coil subs, and how to wire subs to different Ohm loads.
+One of the things people have the most trouble with is wiring multiple subs or dual voice coil subs to an amp.
+This post will explain what series and parallel wiring is, a little bit on Ohm’s law, the difference between single and dual voice coil subs, and how to wire subs to different Ohm loads with subwoofer wiring diagrams.

-If you don’t care about the technical stuff and just want to get to wiring, click here to be brought to the wiring diagrams page.
+If you just want to get to wiring and don’t care about the technical stuff, click here to be brought to the subwoofer wiring diagrams page.

 Series wiring for speakers means you are connecting the speakers like a chain.
-The positive terminal from one speaker to the negative terminal of the next speaker.
-Then the positive of that speaker to the negative of the next speaker.
+The positive terminal from one speaker connects to the negative terminal of the next speaker, then the positive of that speaker connects to the negative of the next speaker.
 You can do this with an infinite number of speakers.
 In this arrangement, if one part of the circuit is removed, nothing will work.

-In the case of speakers/subs, series wiring will add the impedance of each speaker together.
-For example: if you had three 2 Ohm speakers wired in series, the total impedance would be 6 Ohms.
+Series wiring will add the impedance of each speaker together, so for example: if you had three 2 Ohm speakers wired in series, the total impedance would be 6 Ohms.
 This will be explained in greater detail when I get to Ohm’s law.

 For series wiring: Total Impedance = Sub Impedance x Total # of Subs

 Parallel wiring connects all of the positive terminals together and all of the negative terminals together.
-This means if part of the circuit goes out, all of the rest will still be connected.
+This means if part of the circuit goes out, all of the rest will still be connected, but the impedance will be affected.

-Parallel wiring of speakers reduces the resistance seen by the amp.
-So instead of adding all of the impedances together, the total impedance will be reduced further and further with each speaker added to the circuit.
-For example: if you wire two 4 Ohm subs together in parallel, you will get a total load of 2 Ohms.
+Parallel wiring of speakers reduces the resistance seen by the amp, therefore making the amp work harder by pulling more current.
+Instead of adding all of the impedances together, the total impedance will be reduced further and further with each speaker added to the circuit.
+For example: if you wire (2) 4 Ohm subs together in parallel, you will get a total load of 2 Ohms.

-We can rearrange the equation to read I = V / R. Basically what this tells us is that if resistance is decreased, then the current the amp is pulling will increase, which in turn will increase the power output of the amplifier because of the power equation P = V x I. This is why wiring subs to lower impedances will get you more power out of your amp.
-This is also why a lot of amps don’t like seeing too low of an Ohm load since it will try to overpower the amp by pulling too much current.
+This shows that if resistance is decreased, then the current the amp is pulling will increase.
+Therefore, the power output of the amplifier will increase because of the power equation P = V x I. Now you see why wiring subs to lower impedances will get more power out of your amp, and as a result and is why a lot of amps don’t like seeing too low of an Ohm load.
+A low ohm load will try to overpower the amp by pulling too much current.

 This is a great Ohm’s Law chart to quickly see all the equations for power, current, voltage, and resistance: